 Best for: Books, cards, stationary, small boxed products

-3. Reusable Mailers
+3. How Do Reusable Mailers Work for Sustainable Shipping?

 Made from: Recycled fabric, woven plastics, or thick polyethylene